Daniel Avramovski: Olimpija Ljubljana

-On 20 December 2016, Avramovski moved to Slovenia, and signed three-and-a-half year deal with Olimpija Ljubljana.
+On 20 December 2016, Avramovski moved to Slovenia, and signed a three-and-a-half-year deal with Olimpija Ljubljana.

 Loan to Vojvodina

 On the last day of the Serbian summer transfer window, Avramovski signed a one-year loan deal, with the option of buyout, with Vojvodina.

 International career

 On 18 June 2014 he made his debut for the Macedonian national team at the age of 19 in a 2–0 friendly loss against the Chinese national team.

+He was part of the Macedonia squad UEFA Euro 2020.
+In this competition, he played a group stage match against Ukraine, which ended in a defeat.
+With a scant record of three losses in three games, eight goals conceded in and only two goals scored, Macedonia was eliminated from the first round.